ryan-aday/Engineering_Toolbox/README.md

 ## pipe_stress_metric.py

-This calculates the stress of a continuous tube based on a few user inputs.
+This calculates the stress of a continuous tube based on a few user inputs (which of course, should be written in metric units).

 By default, these are the various queries: